 This is another Christmas cookie recipe.
 The Imaginative One loves these.
-In fact, this one of his top two favorite Christmas or year around cookie.
-I know when I make these, he will have a big old smile on his face.
+In fact, this is one of his top two favorite Christmas or year-round cookies.
+I know he will have a big old smile when I make these.

 Stars of the recipe:

 - 1 1/2 c. sugar

 - 1/2 t. salt

 - 1/3 c. sugar (I used green or red to make it look Christmas-looking.)

 - Cream butter or margarine and sugar together until fluffy.
 Add eggs and vanilla and beat for 2-3 minutes.

 2. Whisk or sift together flour, baking powder, and salt.
 Slowly add to creamed butter until combined.

 3. Place dough in the refrigerator and chill for at least 2 hours.